 The Sunrises & Sunsets

-To see the sun rise over the Atlantic Ocean and set over the Chesapeake Bay, in the same day, is an experience that is uniquely Virginia Beach.
+To see the sunrise over the Atlantic Ocean and set over the Chesapeake Bay, on the same day, is an experience that is uniquely Virginia Beach.
 As the temperatures begin to cool, the colors of the first and last light of day become all the more vivid.
 The pinks, purples, and oranges reflecting across the water is a show that you won’t want to miss.
 Grab a local fall latte or your favorite fall beer to enjoy them in true local fashion.

 The Seasonal Produce

 Celebrate the season by visiting a local farm where you can pick your own local, seasonal produce like apples, peppers, raspberries, and, of course, pumpkins!
 Stop by Pungo’s Cullipher Farm to pick out a pumpkin of your own, whether for a Jack-O-Lantern or for a homemade pumpkin pie.
 For a large selection of already-picked pumpkins, check out the Harvest Festival at Hunt Club Farm with farm animals you can pet, pony rides, farm tours, carnival rides and a huge collection of Pungo pumpkins and gourds.

 As the waters cool, oysters come back in season in the fall, and we celebrate by shucking a few open and slurping them back.
 You can pluck some legendary Lynnhaven oysters right out of the Lynnhaven River during an oyster-farm boat tour with Captain Chris and Pleasure House Oysters or find fresh oysters on the menu at the area’s local restaurants.